Chung Ling Soo: In popular culture

 Soo's story is related by the detective in Gus Van Sant's film Last Days (2005).
 Soo also appears in the Christopher Nolan film The Prestige (2006).
 Soo's story also figures prominently in Bruce Hartman's short story "Illusionists" in The Philosophical Detective (2014).
 The story of his accidental onstage death is recounted by a character in the Ray Bradbury novel Dandelion Wine (1957) and in an episode of the BBC series Call the Gun Expert (1964) entitled "The Trick That Failed".

+In Woody Allen's 2014 romantic comedy, Magic in the Moonlight, Colin Firth plays a similar orientalist magician named "Wei Ling Soo".